mehulsaxena/cloudsmith-Beta-Testing/README.md

 **Welcome to Cloudsmith Beta Testing**

-Please review the documentation provided by the recruiter for full instructions.
+Please review the documentation for full instructions.

 **Repository Overview**